adriankasito/My-Profile-Website-/README.md

     npm install
     ```
 - Now, the project is ready to use.
-- You can check it using `npm start`, it will open the website locally on your browser.
+- You can check it using `npm start`, it will open the website locally on your browser, just navigate to the link.

 # My-Profile-Website-